Postpartum Depression Treatment

 Biological factors can increase a woman’s risk as well, including a family or personal history of depression, anxiety or bipolar disorder.
 It is also possible for new fathers to experience this as well, particularly if they have a history of depression or are experiencing financial stress.
 This may manifest in the form of fathers cutting off communication with their spouse and isolating themselves.

 It can be disorienting and emotionally difficult for new mothers to work through this type of depression and care for their child.
-Many new mothers may not tell their spouses, friends or family about symptoms and may feel embarrassed, ashamed, or guilty about their depressive feelings when the expectation is to be happy.
+Many new mothers may not tell their spouses, friends, or family about symptoms and may feel embarrassed, ashamed, or guilty about their depressive feelings when they are expected to be happy.

 About Blair Wellness Group’s Treatment

-Dr. Cassidy Blair has an extensive educational background and years’ worth of experience in helping patients, offering a variety of evidence-based treatments and therapies.
+Dr. Cassidy Blair has an extensive educational background and years’ worth of experience in helping patients, offering a variety of evidence-based treatments.
 We understand the severity and personal hardship of recognizing postpartum depression and seeking professional help.
 Our staff welcomes all patients to schedule an appointment if they identify with any mild or severe symptoms.

-We offer evaluations and assessments for new patients, as well as therapy, counseling and other services.
+We offer evaluations and assessments for new patients, treatment and other services.
 Blair Wellness Group takes client safety and confidentiality very seriously, offering in-person, phone call and telehealth appointments for anyone in the Beverly Hills and Greater Los Angeles areas.